 3. Best Budget-Friendly Lantern: Nite Ize Radiant 400

-Of all the camping lights we tested, the Nite Ize Radiant lantern is the best combination of low price and high brightness.
+Out of all the camping lights we tested, the Nite Ize Radiant is the best combination of low price and high brightness.

 It produces 400 lumens of illumination on the highest setting, more than enough light for family campers and other large groups.

 The LED lantern has three light settings that you can toggle through with a single switch.
 The light is very bright but never overwhelming.

 For camping, this Nite Ize lantern excels because of its rugged design.
 It stands up well to the bumps and bruises of a campground.
 However, it`s not quite durable enough for us to trust as a backpacking lantern.